clerkma/ptex-ng/texlive/texk/gregorio/gregorio-src/README.md

 ## Installation

-You need a recent and working [TeXLive](https://www.tug.org/texlive/), on top of which you just need to install latest [Gregorio release](https://github.com/gregorio-project/gregorio/releases).
+You need a recent and working [TeX Live](https://www.tug.org/texlive/), on top of which you just need to install latest [Gregorio release](https://github.com/gregorio-project/gregorio/releases).
 See [the website](http://gregorio-project.github.io/installation.html) for more details.

-## Building for inclusion in TeXLive
+## Building for inclusion in TeX Live

-When building gregorio for inclusion in TeXLive, the gregorio executable must not have the version number suffix that is used for other builds.
+When building gregorio for inclusion in TeX Live, the gregorio executable must not have the version number suffix that is used for other builds.
 To make this happen, run `configure` with the `--disable-version-in-exe` option, and the generated Makefile will create a gregorio executable without the version number suffix (i.e., the executable will simply be named `gregorio`).

 ## Documentation